 - Fruit and Nut Bread, toasted with lots of butter.

-- Grain-free museli (I use puffed quinoa, amaranth, buckwheat mixed in with toasted coconut, nuts, seeds like pepita’s and sunflower seeds and rolled quinoa and then add a little dried fruit of choice like dried goji berries.)
+- Grain-free museli (I use puffed quinoa, amaranth, buckwheat mixed in with toasted coconut, nuts, seeds like pepita’s and sunflower seeds and rolled quinoa and then add a small amount of dried fruit of choice like dried goji berries.)
 Add milk of choice.

 - You can get a good list of GAPS/SCD breakfast ideas from this website.